Blog post

 Going solar with KIN involves a few phases:

-Consultation and design — We review your electricity bills, assess your roof, and design a system sized for your actual usage.
-You'll get a proposal with projected production, estimated savings, and costs.
-If your roof needs attention first, we can handle that — KIN does roofing as well as solar, and it's almost always better to address roof issues before mounting panels.
+Consultation and design — We review your electricity bills, assess your roof, and size a system for your actual usage.
+If your roof needs attention first, we can handle that — KIN does roofing as well as solar, and it's almost always smarter to address roof issues before mounting panels.

 Permitting — We handle all permits and utility paperwork.
 Depending on where you are, this takes one to three weeks.